Iraq Tours

 • Overnight in Baghdad.

-• Ancient Babylon was the first great civilization in the world, believed to be the first city to ever reach a population of more than 200,000.
+• Ancient Babylon used to be the first great civilization in the world, believed to be the first city to ever reach a population of more than 200,000.

 • World wonders such as the Hanging Gardens and the Tower of Babel used to be within these walls.